Qbxs/master-thesis/Roadmap.md

 Even though this could work for `Show`.
 How would we derive `instance Ord (Bool \/ Nat)`?
 It is impossible to define `Equals(x : Bool, y : Nat)` generally.
 If I know how to compare booleans which each other and natural numbers with each other, I cannot derive knowledge on how to compare booleans with natural numbers.

+We might constrain the Join rule in one of the following ways:
+- Only allow single argument methods.
+- Check whether the argument types are equal.
+But this does not quite seem to be in the spirit of subtyping.
+There may be ambiguity especially when we consider subtypes of joins.

 What about:

 ~~~